simolus3/drift/docs/pages/docs/Using SQL/moor_files.md

 CREATE TABLE users (
   id INTEGER NOT NULL PRIMARY KEY, name TEXT NOT NULL,
-) WITH User; -- This tells moor to use the existing Dart class
+) WITH User; -- This tells drift to use the existing Dart class
 ```

 When using custom row classes defined in another Dart file, you also need to import that file into the file where you define